OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 January 2016.md

 - The spike in **El Niño** activity is the one referenced in the July 4, 1998 session.
 - The El Niño spike is still climbing and is the strongest since 1950.
 - There may be a coming **10.4 earthquake** in the Pacific related to this spike.
-- **Hawaii** aviation crash is mentioned as an associated item, suggesting connections between events.
-- A series of predictions from the 1994 session are still unfolding, with **Ukraine's** current situation being worse than what was predicted as a single explosion.
 - The death of **Princess Diana** may have marked a timeline shift to a more negative trajectory.
 - **Cascadia subduction zone** activity (mini-tsunamis, earthquakes, roads collapsing) may be precursors to "The Big One."
 - Two historically strong storms in the **North Pacific** (Nov 2014, Dec 2015) indicate an energetic sink in that region.